Learning hidden cascades via classification: Empirical Analysis

 \subsection{Insiders' Data}

 Individuals who trade in a specific stock are referred to as \textit{agents}, and the network formed through their social connections is the \textit{insiders network}.
 This network includes agents who serve as board members of one or more companies.
-These individuals are believed to possess valuable insider information regarding the future direction of stock prices \cite{goel2024}.
+These individuals are believed to possess valuable insider information regarding the future direction of stock prices \cite{goel2024, Erol2019, Akbas2016, Tamer2013}.
 Those who trade based on such information reportedly achieve substantial returns---approximately 35\% over a 21-day period~\cite{Ahern2017}.
 In our empirical analysis, we assume that information disseminates within this network prior to the release of public company announcements, triggering a cascade of opportunistic trading.
 When insider information becomes available, agents are assumed to act on it by executing profitable buy or sell trades.
 The hypothesis is that information may begin to spread from a company’s board through social links prior to a public announcement.
 To analyze this hypothesis, we utilize a unique and comprehensive dataset compiled from multiple sources. i) Insider network data in Finland: Being an insider in the same company establishes a social link among all members.
-Overlapping board memberships consequently form a large, interconnected social network. ii) Board member information and insider trading disclosures: Mandatory disclosure notifications by insiders enable us to identify partial trading patterns. iii) Pseudonymized trading data: A unique and extensive dataset containing detailed trading records of all investors across all securities listed on the Helsinki Stock Exchange. iv) Company announcement data: Information regarding the timing and nature of public company disclosures (See Tables \ref{tab:insiders_data_stats} and \ref{tab:insiders-network-data-description} in Appendix ~\hyperref[app:Tables]{\ref*{app:Tables}} for descriptive statistics).
+Overlapping board memberships consequently form a large, interconnected social network. ii) Board member information and insider trading disclosures: Mandatory disclosure notifications by insiders enable us to identify partial trading patterns. iii) Pseudonymized trading data: A unique and extensive dataset containing detailed trading records of all investors across all securities listed on the Helsinki Stock Exchange. iv) Company announcement data: Information regarding the timing and nature of public company disclosures (see Table~\ref{tab:insiders_data_stats}, where Panel A presents aggregate company-level statistics and Panels B and C focus on transactions during the pre-announcement and non-announcement periods, respectively; see also Appendix Table~\ref{tab:insiders-network-data-description} for additional descriptive statistics).